isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-performance-data.md

 ---
-title: Publishing microservice performance data
+title: Cloud Publishing Microservice Architecture
 description: Understand how the new microservice enables scalable publishing on AEMaaCS.
 ---